Suped

 N/A

-Volume can be too low for useful reporting.
+Volume can be too low for privacy-safe reporting.

 How to change list management

-My first move is to stop treating reactivation as a normal campaign.
+The first move is to stop treating reactivation as a normal campaign.
 Reactivation is a reputation event.
-Send it in small Gmail-only batches, start with people who showed some non-open engagement, and stop if complaints rise.
-If a recipient has not clicked, bought, logged in, replied, or updated preferences for 180 days, the default should be suppression unless the message is a real account or service notice.
+Send it in small Gmail-only batches, start with people who showed useful non-open engagement, and stop if complaints rise.
+If a recipient has not clicked, bought, logged in, replied, or updated preferences for 180 days, default to suppression unless the message is a genuine account or service notice.
+Adjust that window when the normal customer cycle is longer.

-1. Separate Gmail: Create Gmail-specific segments for active, cooling, dormant, and suppressed users.
+1. Create Gmail-specific segments for active, cooling, dormant, and suppressed users.

-2. Use recency: Base normal sending on recent clicks, replies, purchases, logins, or account activity.
+2. Base normal sending on recent clicks, replies, purchases, logins, preference changes, or account activity.

-3. Lower cadence: Move cooling users to fewer sends before they become complaint risk.
+3. Move cooling users to fewer sends before they become a complaint risk.

-4. Repermission carefully: Ask dormant users to confirm interest before returning them to normal campaigns.
+4. Ask dormant users to confirm interest before returning them to normal campaigns.

-5. Suppress quickly: Remove users who ignore repermission, complain, bounce, or repeatedly unsubscribe and resubscribe.
+5. Suppress users who ignore repermission, complain, hard bounce, or repeatedly unsubscribe and resubscribe.

-Send reactivation only to Gmail users who have at least one useful non-open signal in the last 12 months.
-For everyone else, use another channel, reduce frequency, or suppress.
-A smaller active list often gives better Gmail delivery than a larger list that includes people who forgot why they subscribed.
+Send reactivation only to Gmail users who have at least one useful non-open signal within a window that fits the customer cycle.
+For everyone else, use another owned channel, reduce frequency, or suppress.
+A smaller active list often gives better Gmail delivery than a larger list containing people who forgot why they subscribed.

 How to test and monitor the change

-I treat Gmail spam rate as a lagging signal and seed testing as an early check.
-Before sending a risky campaign, I run a real message through the Suped email tester to inspect authentication, content, and visible deliverability issues.
-That does not predict exact Gmail spam rate, but it catches mistakes that create unnecessary filtering or user confusion.
+Treat Gmail spam rate as a lagging signal and message testing as an early check.
+Before sending a risky campaign, run the real message through the Suped email tester to inspect authentication, content, and visible deliverability issues.
+This does not predict the exact Gmail spam rate, but it catches mistakes that create avoidable filtering or recipient confusion.

 Email tester